-Because Amazon involves readers, gives them useful and detailed information, and makes buying an ebook simple, that’s why.
+Because Amazon involves readers, gives them useful and detailed information, and makes buying a book simple.
 Forget all the talk about monopolies and aggressive marketing.

-Amazon sells more ebooks than any other retailer because they involve their readers in the process and enjoyment of reading, and on almost any device via the Kindle app.
+Amazon sells more books than any other retailer because they involve their readers in the process and enjoyment of reading, and sells ebooks that can be read on almost any device.